jagenjo/gameshouse/guides/README.md

 ## The Game Server

-Here is an example of a simple game.
+Here is an example of a simple game server.
+This class will be executed inside the server, so you can have all the game logic here.
+This class is also in charge of sending the info to the clients when they are connected.

+The server will handle the launch and sleep of this class automatically, according to if there are users online.

 ```js
 function TestGameCore()